wp-plugins/expandable-dashboard-recent-comments/readme.txt

 == Changelog ==

+= 2.1 =
+* Add 'comment' arg to `is_comment_initially_expanded()` for context
+* Add 'comment' as additional arg to 'c2c_expandable_dashboard_recent_comments_start_expanded' filter
+* Change description (to shorten)
+* Add check to prevent execution of code if file is directly accessed
+* Regenerate .pot
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Remove ending PHP close tag
+* Minor improvements to inline and readme docs
+* Minor code reformatting (spacing)
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 2.0 =
 * Use "Show more"/"Show less" links in comment row actions instead of appending expand/collapse link